 Through grantmaking, EHF funds innovative solutions to improve health, not just health care in Texas.
 EHF awarded its first competitive grants in 2015.
 Since its inception, the Foundation has awarded more than 500 grants totaling more than $140 million to clinics and organizations working across the state, including many grants to organizations that address the root causes of poor health.
 EHF’s outcomes-focused approaches are bolstering the ability of many different organizations to have a bigger and more sustained impact on the health of communities in Texas.

 Research plays a critical role in guiding EHF’s work.
-Our research team has produced more than 100 reports focused on health from all angles, including EHF’s annual Texas Health Policy Polls, social determinants of health, rural health, the Affordable Care Act and the uninsured, and much more.
+Our research team has produced more than 100 reports focused on health from all angles, including EHF’s annual Texas Health Policy Polls, social determinants of health, rural health, the Affordable Care Act and the uninsured, Medicaid expansion, and much more.
 We’re uncovering invaluable insights about health policy and systems, and putting forward real, actionable pathways to deliver advances in health for all Texans.

 Through community engagement, EHF helps Texans take charge of their own health.
-We’re bringing leaders, neighborhoods, and sections of the health system together to begin to look for real solutions to specific health issues facing communities.
+We’re bringing leaders, neighborhoods, collaborative groups, and sections of the health system together to begin to look for real solutions to specific health issues facing communities.

 EHF’s congregational engagement team advances our mission through partnerships with 150+ Episcopal congregations within the 57-county region served by the Episcopal Diocese of Texas.
 EHF helps congregations organize and focus their efforts to have the greatest impact on their communities’ health.